Random Stability of Random Variables: Main Results

 \end{definition}

-In terms of characteristic functions $f(u)$, or Laplace transforms $L(u)$, or probability generating functions $\varphi(s)$, a necessary and sufficient condition is that for every $k = 2, 3, \ldots$ the $k$th root of this function: $f^{1/k}(u)$, $L^{1/k}(u)$, $\varphi^{1/k}(u)$ must also be a characteristic function, or a Laplace transform, or a probability generating function of some distribution.
+In terms of characteristic functions $f(u)$, or Laplace transforms $L(u)$, or probability generating functions $\varphi(s)$, a necessary and sufficient condition is that for every $k = 2, 3, \ldots$ the $k$th root of this function: $f^{1/k}(u)$, $L^{1/k}(u)$, $\varphi^{1/k}(s)$ must also be a characteristic function, or a Laplace transform, or a probability generating function of some distribution.
+We note that a characteristic function might be complex-valued.
+In this case, we use the main complex branch of the $k$th root, which maps $1$ to $1$ (and not to other unit roots, $\exp(\mathrm{i}m\pi/k)$ for $m = 1, \ldots, k-1$).
+This issue does not arise for probability generating functions or Laplace transforms, which are always real-valued and positive.

 \begin{lemma} Take infinitely divisible random variables $N = 0, 1, 2, \ldots$ and $X$ on the real line.
 Pick a $k = 2, 3, \ldots$ and decompose

 into $k$ independent copies of $M$ and $Y$, respectively.
 Then $X$ is $N$-stable if and only if $Y$ is $kM$-stable. \end{lemma}